Accelerating Inexact Successive Quadratic Approximation for Regularized Optimization Through Manifold Identification: Introduction

 Interestingly, in our numerical experience in \cite{LeeW18a,LeeLW19a,YSL20a}, \ipvm with approximate subproblem solutions, even without an increasing solution precision and on problems that are not strongly convex, often identifies the active manifold rapidly.
 We thus aim to provide theoretical support for such a phenomenon and utilize it to devise more efficient and practical methods that trace the superior performance of second-order methods in smooth optimization.

 In this work, we show that \ipvm essentially possesses the manifold identification property, by giving a sufficient condition for inexact solutions of \cref{eq:quadratic} in \ipvm to identify the active manifold that is satisfied by the output of most of the widely-used subproblem solvers even if \cref{eq:quadratic} is solved arbitrarily roughly.
 We also show that $\norm{r^t} \downarrow 0$ is indeed sufficient for manifold identification, so PN can achieve superlinear convergence in a more efficient way through this property.
-When the iterates do not lie in a compact set, it is possible that the iterates do not converge, in which case even algorithms possessing the manifold identification property might fail to identify the active manifold because the iterates never enter a neighborhood that enables the identification.
-Therefore, we also show convergence of the iterates even when $F$ is not coercive, under a sharpness condition \modify{widely-seen} in real-world problems that generalizes the quadratic growth condition and the weak sharp minima.
-Based on these results, we propose an improved, practical algorithm \ipn that switches to smooth optimization after the active manifold is presumably identified.
-We show that \ipn is thus superior to existing PN-type methods as it possesses the same superlinear and even quadratic rates in iterations but has an upper-bounded cost per iteration. \ipn hence also converges superlinearly in running time, which, to our best knowledge, is the first of the kind.
+When the iterates do not lie in a compact set, it is possible that the iterates do not converge, in which case even algorithms possessing the manifold identification property might fail to identify the active manifold because the iterates never enter a neighborhood that enables the identification. \modifyy{Therefore, we also show convergence of the iterates under a sharpness condition \modify{widely-seen} in real-world problems that generalizes the quadratic growth condition and the weak sharp minima.
+Under convexity, this sharpness condition is equivalent to a type of the Kurdyka-{\L}ojasiewicz (KL) condition \citep{Kur98a,Loj63a}, but convergence of general \ipvm methods under the KL condition is unknown since the inexactness condition can easily violate the relative-error condition needed in \cite{AttBRS10a,BonLPPR17a}, and thus our analysis provides a novel approach to obtain iterate convergence for this family of algorithms.} Based on these results, we propose an improved, practical algorithm \ipn that switches to smooth optimization after the active manifold is presumably identified.
+We show that \ipn is superior to existing PN-type methods as it possesses the same superlinear and even quadratic rates in iterations but has bounded per-iteration cost. \ipn hence also converges superlinearly in running time, which, to our best knowledge, is the first of the kind.
 Our analysis is more general than existing ones in guaranteeing superlinear convergence in a broader class of degenerate problems.
 Numerical results also confirm \ipn's much improved efficiency over PN and PQN.